Write anonymously for 21 days. A student from another college writes back. On Day 21, you both decide — reveal, or stay beautifully unknown.

 Both choose: reveal your name, or don't.
 Identities only unlock if you both say yes.

 An anonymous 21-day journal experiment.
-Worst case, you spend 5 minutes a day being honest with yourself.
+Worst case, you spend 5 minutes a night being honest with yourself.